elliejs/Willump/README.md

 pix = await Pix.start()
 ```
-This starts pix's http and websocket clients, and blocks until pix can connect to the league client Ux process and server
+This starts pix's http and websocket clients, and blocks until pix can connect to the League Client Ux process and server

 ## Using HTTP methods
 Pix can can make http requests to any LCU endpoint